openvpi/DiffSinger/docs/GettingStarted.md

 ```

 Checkpoints will be saved at the `checkpoints/my_experiment/` directory.
 When interrupting the program and running the above command again, the training resumes automatically from the latest checkpoint.

+For more suggestions related to training performance, see [performance tuning](BestPractices.md#performance-tuning).

 ## Inference